stackforge/fuel-docs/pages/reference-architecture/0010-overview.rst

 **Networking:**
-  Typically, an OpenStack environment includes multiple servers that need to communicate to each other and to outside world.
-Fuel supports both old `nova-network` and new `neutron` based OpenStack Networking
+  Typically, an OpenStack environment includes multiple servers that need to communicate with each other and to outside world.
-  implementations:
+  Fuel supports both old `nova-network` and new `neutron` based OpenStack Networking implementations:

   * With `nova-network`, Flat-DHCP and VLAN modes are available.

   * With `neutron`, GRE tunnels or VLANs can be used for network segmentation.
+The Red Hat OpenStack Platform does not currently support this option.

 **Storage:**
   OpenStack requires block and object storage to be provisioned.
 Fuel